Keynecta/keynecta.com/content/about.md

         body: >-
           Peter’s service-oriented mindset and experience has guided him throughout his career.
-Graduating with a marketing degree from the University of Wisconsin-Whitewater, he began his career in the sports and event industry.
-Peter has been a jack of all trades, assisting in the planning and production of events, including endurance events, sporting events, concerts, and festivals.
-He understands the importance of safety and communication, having created and executed event and facility specific emergency action plans and working directly with municipalities.
-Peter is looking forward to helping others improve their safety culture and overall performance.
+Graduating with a marketing degree from the University of Wisconsin-Whitewater, he developed his professional skills in the fast-paced event industry.
+Peter has been a jack of all trades, assisting in the planning and production of events, including endurance sports, spectator sports, concerts, and festivals.
+He understands the importance of safety and communication, having developed and executed event and facility specific emergency plans.
+          Peter’s focus at Keynecta is connecting with each client to ensure they reach their desired safety goals.
         image:
           image_url: /uploads/peter-headshot.jpg
         background_color: white